BookingBug/dev.bookingbug.com/docs/rest-api/api-keys.md

 # API Keys

 At the moment BookingBug is changing the way in which we distribute API Keys.
-Previously and at the time of last revision to this documentation this is done via 3Scale.
-You can set up an account and get your own dedicated API keys.
+Previously and at the time of last revision to this documentation this is done via 3Scale where you can set up an account and get your own dedicated API keys.

-> To access your existing 3Scale account or to set up an account for API access goto [http://3scale.bookingbug.com](http://3scale.bookingbug.com)
+> To access your existing 3Scale account or to set up an account for API access go to [http://3scale.bookingbug.com](http://3scale.bookingbug.com)

-### Get notifications about this change by signing up to our developer newsletter.
+### Get notifications about when we release this change by signing up to our developer newsletter.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-10_7.css" rel="stylesheet" type="text/css">